ramensoftware/windows-11-start-menu-styling-guide/README.md

 `Opacity` - Defines how transparent the brush effect itself is.
 If set to less than 1, it blends the AcrylicBrush with clear transparency.

-You can also set Acrylic to use an accent color for a more dynamic look, that fits current theme.
+You can also set Acrylic to use an accent color for a more dynamic look that fits the current theme.

 ```
 Background:=<AcrylicBrush TintColor="{ThemeResource SystemAccentColorDark2}" TintOpacity="0.3" />